Adoption Board Interview

 Note that according to Thai law both parents will have to attend the interview once it has been arranged.
 Adoptive parents will have to stay in Thailand for at least two weeks as the needed legal arrangements also need to be made for travelling abroad with the child.
 The DSDW will make the needed arrangements for the child to travel abroad with the adoptive parents.

-Once the child is back in your home country, you will need to inform your competent authority that the child has arrived and that the bi-monthly reporting can begin.
+Once the child is back in your home country.
+You will need to inform your competent authority that the child has arrived.
+So that the bi-monthly reporting can begin.
 This insures transparency under The Hague Convention and ensures that the child is adapting well.

-Seek legal advice on all legal matters in Thailand as this website only gives you a guide as to the adoption process and should not be substituted for proper legal advice.
+Seek legal advice on all legal matters in Thailand.
+This website only gives you a guide as to the adoption process and should not be substituted for proper legal advice.
+See more on the adoption board interview on this website.